 The Board has established a clear division of responsibilities between Executive Directors and Non-Executive Directors.
-In particular, the Board is committed to maintaining a clear separation of responsibilities of the Chairman and the Chief Executive Officer to reflect the unique role that each has within the Company.
-The table below summarises some of the key responsibilities of the Chairman and Chief Executive Officer:
+In particular, the Board is committed to maintaining a clear separation of responsibilities of the Chair and the Chief Executive Officer to reflect the unique role that each has within the Company.

+The Chair's key responsibilities are: